Recent developments in legislation throughout the world have made rate parity an important topic in the hospitality industry.

 What’s the status of rate parity?

-The current hotel distribution landscape is a global patchwork of regulations of rate parity clauses and OTA behaviours.
+The current hotel distribution landscape is a global patchwork of regulations of rate parity clauses and OTA behaviors.

-In Europe, several national jurisdictions (France, Austria, and Italy) prohibit all OTA parity clauses outright, with two more (Switzerland and Belgium) having announced concrete plans to follow suit.
+In Europe, several national jurisdictions (France, Austria, Italy, and Belgium) prohibit all OTA parity clauses outright, while another, Switzerland, has announced concrete plans to follow suit.

 In Germany decisions by the competition regulator only apply to certain OTAs (HRS and Booking.com), while other OTAs continue to use wide and narrow rate parity clauses within the German market.